-An advantage of this method is that (similar to SMS callback) the user can enter all the required information in one place.
+An advantage of this method is that the user can enter all the required information in one place.
 A disadvantage is that the user needs access to the Internet in order to use the service.

 The following are the types of web callback: